-Prerequisite: CISM 3330 and CISM 4310
+Prerequisite: CISM 3330 and CISM 3335 and CISM 4310

 An introduction to the theoretical and practical issues related to enterprise and decision support systems.
 Will introduce students to the technologies involved in these systems and will examine the need to share, communicate, and manage organizational information for integration and decision making.
 Specific emphasis will be placed on using enterprise systems such as Greenway's PrimeSuite or SAP's enterprise system.
-Same as MGNT 4350.

-CISM 4355 Electronic Commerce Development and Management 3/0/3
+CISM 4355 Cyber Security 3/0/3